coy-humphrey/Simple-FTP/report.markdown

 forkIO $ doGet host port (cmd !!
 1)
 ~~~

-Threading is Haskell is much cleaner.
+Threading in Haskell is much cleaner.
 Haskell provides a function called forkIO which, given a function call,
 runs the function in its own lightweight thread.

 The above code shows how we run our Get command in its own thread.